Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces: The rigidity theorem

 \begin{lemma} If $\varphi(z)=-\sum_{i=0}^{\infty} (\gamma^*)^i \psi(z)=\sum_{i=1}^{\infty} (\gamma^*)^{-i}\psi(z)$ for a hyperbolic element $\gamma \in \Mob(\D^*)$ and if $\psi \in B^{\alpha}_0(\D^*)$, then $\varphi \in B^{\alpha}_0(\D^*)$. \end{lemma}

-\begin{proof} Take a M\"obius transformation $h$ that maps $\D^*$ to the upper half-space $\H2$, the attracting fixed point $a_\gamma$ of $\gamma$ to $0$ and the repelling fixed point $r_\gamma$ of $\gamma$ to $\infty$.
-We use the Banach space of holomorphic functions
+\begin{proof} We take a M\"obius transformation $h$ that maps $\D^*$ to the upper half-plane $\H2$, the attracting fixed point $a_\gamma$ of $\gamma$ to $0$ and the repelling fixed point $r_\gamma$ of $\gamma$ to $\infty$.
+We use the Banach space of holomorphic quadratic differentials